 The Simpletons should have obtained more than one estimate—from reputable contractors.
 The guy in a truck who appeared in their driveway is hardly reputable.

 You have to demand references and you have to check them out.
-Ask for licenses and insurance certificates.
-At the very least, google the business.
+Ask for licenses and insurance certificates, or, at the very least, Google the business.
 Look at the reviews online and check with the Better Business Bureau.